davidmoten/c-vs-java/README.md

 ```

-i.e for this use case Java takes 1.7 times longer.
+###i7 desktop

+Thus run time was 1.4 to 1.7 times slower with Java than C.